jingshao-code/jingshao-code.github.io/_posts/2025-07-24-flutter-architecture-restaurant-metaphor.md

 This completes the entire interaction loop - from customer order to kitchen preparation to serving the final dish!

 ---

+## Behind the Kitchen Doors: Finding Your Way Around

+Now that you've seen how our Flutter restaurant operates, you might be thinking: "This is great, but how do I find my way around this massive kitchen?"
+Don't worry - I've got some chef's secrets to share!

 ## Practical Tips: How to Find These Files?